virtuarian/node-mcp-bridge/README.md

 ### Calling from Next.js

-Example of calling Node MCP Bridge from a Next.js application
+Example of calling Node MCP Bridge from a Next.js application:

 ```javascript
 // pages/api/mcp-bridge.js